hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 **weight**: 432 grams

-The Leki Micro series are foldable hiking poles from Leki and are made of Aluminium.
+The Leki Micro series are foldable hiking poles from Leki and are made of aluminium.

 <a href="http://amzn.to/2e38jsm" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>